gnuwimp/flEdit/README.md

 ## Download
 Download flEdit from [here](https://github.com/gnuwimp/test/releases).

-## Compiling
+## Building
-To build it you need a C++ 17 compiler (gcc/msys2) and [FLTK](https://github.com/fltk/fltk) library.
+To build it you need a C++ 17 compiler (gcc/mingw64) and [FLTK](https://github.com/fltk/fltk) library.
 FLTK must be compiled with `--enable-use_std` flag.
+For better utf8 drawing in linux, compile with `--enable-pango` flag.
 The source will NOT compile with Microsoft Visual Studio.
 It also needs PCRE and sqlite3 libraries but these are included in the source directory.

 ## Screenshots
 One file with two views<br>